Dennis1107/jupybricks/README.md

 # Prerequisites & Installation
 :warning: PACKAGE IN DEVELOPMENT.
 No stable version yet.
+See next steps at the bottom.

 ```
 pip install dist/jupybricks-0.1.0-py3-none-any.whl --force-reinstall